Shake off the winter blues with a trip to lovely San Francisco this spring.

 Remember to Save on Admission

 Did we miss anything?
-A few things to do in San Francisco in the spring, including some special events, other seasonal activities in April, May, and June.
+A few things to do in San Francisco in the spring, including some special events, other seasonal activities in March – June.

-Please note, the spring events taking place at some of these attractions may be separately ticketed and not available with the Go San Francisco® Card.
+Please note, the spring events taking place at some of these attractions may be separately ticketed and not available with the Go San Francisco pass.

 We hope you consider adding some of these fun ideas to your spring vacation itinerary.